 To some people light pollution along the coast may seem like a difficult obstacle to overcome.
 However, it is estimated that roughly 1/3 of lighting is wasted throughout the United States due to various reasons (Sea Turtle Conservancy, 2014).
 This wasted lighting uses a substantial amount of energy each year- around 30 million barrels of oil and two million tons of coal, adding up to roughly two billion dollars annually.
 Lighting retrofits can create a sustainable environment for sea turtles while simultaneously conserving energy.

 In order to combat excess artificial lighting pollution along the beaches of Florida, Broward County modified its Land Use Plan in 1996 to initiate The Broward County Beach Lighting Management Plan.
 Every coastal municipality within the County was required to enact and enforce a lighting ordinance requiring people to turn off beachfront lighting during the sea turtle nesting season.
 The Broward County Sea Turtle Conservation program conducts beach lighting surveys at night, starting from March thru September in order to list and track lighted properties by street address.
 These surveys include type of visibility (direct or indirect), location of lights on property, and photo documentation of lights.
 All property lights visible from the beach are documented and provided to respective code enforcement officers.

 If you or someone you know currently resides on a beachfront property, there are several simple measures you can take to substantially lessen the impact of artificial lighting on sea turtles:

-- Call local law enforcement or the Sea Turtle Emergency Line 954-328-0580 if disoriented sea turtle hatchlings are found away or heading away from the beach
+- Call local law enforcement or the BCSTCP Emergency Line at 954-328-0580 if disoriented sea turtle hatchlings are found away from the beach.

 Please contact 954-519-1255 if you have specific questions on municipal Lighting Ordinances within the County or if you are seeking technical assistance for fixture or bulb retrofits.